bcgov/gwells/README.md

 This can be useful to observe the correct functioning of your application.

 ## Special environment variables
 Note that environment variables are case sensitive.

 ### APP_CONFIG

 You can fine tune the gunicorn configuration through the environment variable `APP_CONFIG` that, when set, should point to a config file as documented [here](http://docs.gunicorn.org/en/latest/settings.html).

+### DB_REPLICATE

+Until legacy WELLS is shutdown and all works done on GWELLS, there is a nightly replication of WELLS records to GWELLS Production.
+This variable controlls the behavior during deploys (to DEV/TEST/PROD) and is one of None, Subset, or Full.

+Recommended value on DEV:  `Subset` (otherwise the Functional Tests will fail)
+Recommended value on TEST: `Subset` or `Full`
+Recommended value on PROD: `Full`

+### MINIO_ACCESS_KEY

+Access key acting as a user ID that uniquely identifies the account.
+Set as part of `gwells-minio` deployment but then used in `gwells` deployment to connect to the internal (private) Minio Server.

+### MINIO_SECRET_KEY

+Secret key acting as the password to the account.
+Set as part of `gwells-minio` deployment but then used in `gwells` deployment to connect to the internal (private) Minio Server.

+### S3_HOST

+Secure (as we use `secure=true`) endpoint the public S3 Server (e.g. `s3.ca-central-1.amazonaws.com`)

+### S3_ROOT_BUCKET

+Top-level S3 bucket that organizes all publicly viewable documentes (e.g. `gwells-docs`)

 ### DJANGO_SECRET_KEY